Ramona's Cuisine

 • Cook the dish by adding the vegetables and the meat in stages (see the steps below in the recipe card)

-Use the broccoli stems!!
+Use broccoli stems

-Grate them raw and make a nice salad like this chicken salad, munch on them raw, whatever you choose to do with them but don't throw them away.
+Grate them raw and make a nice salad like this chicken salad, munch on them raw, whatever you choose to do with them, but don't throw them away.

 The stems are almost the best part of this buffalo stir fry recipe, they're high in fiber, crunchy, flavorful, and full of 'personality lol.

-💞 Substitutions
+💞 Variations and Substitutions

 Use buffalo meat